blakewatson/htmlforpeople/src/05-adding-an-about-page.md

 ---
-title: "Adding an about page"
+title: 'Adding an about page'
-summary: "Learn more HTML tags and see how to create a navigation menu to link between webpages."
+summary: 'Learn more HTML tags and see how to create a navigation menu to link between webpages.'
-permalink: "adding-an-about-page/"
+permalink: 'adding-an-about-page/'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Adding an about page